 The Time Doctor app tracks the time spent by all employees during work hours, and you can view the tracked time with the help of accurate timesheets.

-And unlike many other complicated time-tracking apps, Time Doctor is extremely easy to use.
+Unlike other complicated time tracking and employee monitoring apps, Time Doctor is extremely easy to use.

 You can also choose to automatically start the timer when you turn on your computer.
 This tool version has no user interface and runs silently in the background.
 This ensures you don’t miss logging any time entry, letting you focus on the task at hand.

 B. Advanced Reports

 Time Doctor generates various advanced reports, which give useful insights regarding your employee’s performance and productivity.